Lovrom8/RSMods/docs/asio-drop-pedal.md

 Each shifted row turns green.
 Every row shows its own player's configured state, like a physical pedal: routes and signal levels do not change what is displayed.
-Nothing is saved between sessions: both players start enabled, at no shift, base E standard, every launch.
+Nothing is saved between sessions: the pedal starts enabled, at no shift, base E standard, every launch.

 ### Base tuning

-`F9` / `F10` tell the mod what Player 1's instrument is physically tuned to;
+`F9` cycles what Player 1's instrument is physically tuned to, one name per
-hold Control for Player 2.
-This changes how tunings are named, nothing else.
+press: `E -> Eb -> D -> ... -> F -> E`.
+Hold Control for Player 2.
+This changes
+how tunings are named, nothing else.
 Names are computed relative to that player's base, so with a base of D standard, one semitone down reads `D -> Db (-1)`.
-Leave it at E standard unless that physical instrument is tuned differently.
+A guitar physically tuned to C# standard reaches E with a `+3` shift and reads `C# -> E (+3)`.
+Leave the base at E standard unless that physical instrument is tuned differently.

 ## Playing